harshnandan-works/technical-writing-samples/02-langchain-quickstart-sample.md

 ## Step 2: Build your first agent

-LangChain's current recommended entry point is `create_agent` — it wraps the model, a set of tools, and the agent loop into one call, instead of assembling those pieces manually.
+LangChain's current recommended entry point is `create_agent`.
+It wraps the model, a set of tools, and the agent loop into one call, instead of assembling those pieces manually.

 ```python
 from langchain.agents import create_agent